List of Danny Phantom characters: Dairy King

-The Dairy King is a ghost that used to live in Vlad Masters's mansion and now haunts it.
+The Dairy King (voiced by S. Scott Bullock) is a ghost that used to live in Vlad Masters's mansion and now haunts it.
 The Dairy King is one of the first nice ghosts Danny meets, and all he wants is to be left alone.
 The Dairy King wears a crown with a large cheese under it.
 He has white hair and a white mustache.
 He wears a red robe and has a staff with ice cream on it.